Macaplix/FFmpeg-Library-Builder/README.md

 ### step 4 - Configure FFmpeg

 Runs the configure script in the source folder obtained by previous steps.
 The default arguments used to run configure are those listed bellow.
-If you need different settings, you can either run this step manually or either edit the argument list to be perfomed automatically in the macro MCX\_CONFIGURE\_ARGUMENTS located in the file installer/MCXInstaller.m
+If you need different settings, you can either run this step manually or either edit the argument list to be performed automatically in the macro MCX\_CONFIGURE\_ARGUMENTS located in the file installer/MCXInstaller.m

  * **Manual step:**